Chapter 2:

 The king kicks the end of the carpet.
 It begins to roll itself up like the tongue of a frog.
 The nobleman is overrun and wrapped up by the fabric.
 His screams attain a curious vibrato effect as he is spun towards the door.
 The princess jumps up and waves after her adored hero with a white handkerchief, but her encouraging well-wishes are drowned out by the rolling thunder of the lightning strike from before, which has only now reached the throne room.
 The nobleman is thrown out into the storm, and the doors snap shut behind him.

-The windowfront was being used as a film screen.
-Tonight's showing was some bizzare medieval drama.
-I wasn't really paying attention, but it's not like I would have understood anything in the first place, since it was a foreign movie without subtitles.
-The voices on the phone provided what they assured me was an accurate simultaneous translation as part of the 'deluxe entertainment package' I had never ordered, but it seemed more like adlibbing to me:
+The window front was being used as a film screen.
+Tonight's showing was some bizarre medieval drama, a foreign movie that looked like it had been made ages ago on a budget in the triple digits.
+The voices on the phone provided what they assured me was an accurate simultaneous translation as part of the 'deluxe entertainment package' I had never ordered.
+It seemed more like ad-libbing to me:

 "Nyeah!
 I am the king!
 Look at my fancy clothes!
 He he he..."